ryan-mcclue/musings/notes.md

 Wrap the single lane helper functions and types in an if depending on the lane width set (IMPORTANT any functions that we are to SIMD, place here. if it comes that we want actual scalar, then rename with func_lane prefix)

+for simd typically have to organically transition from AOS to SOA

 Debug in single lane, single threaded mode (easier and debugger works) However, can increase lane width as needed (threading not so much?)